-There are many ways to contribute to ALSC and we have provided information in this section to make sure that you find a giving plan that is right for you!
+There are many ways to give a donation to ALSC that supports the essential civil legal services we provide to Alaskans.
+This section contains information to make sure that you find a giving plan that is right for you!

 Alaska Legal Services Corporation is funded in part by the Legal Services Corporation.
 As a condition of receiving this funding, Alaska Legal Services Corporation may not use any funds for any activity prohibited by the Legal Services Corporation Act or by Section 504 of Public Law 104-134.